StahlFerro/FortressBot/docs/source/technical.rst

 nco
 ---------------
 Converts any number from one numeral system to the others.
+The format of the number must correspond to the chosen option

 .. code::